 Cooler weather and more nights at home can only mean one thing…fall!
 Check out these simple ideas on cozy fall touches for your home.

 Since it’s now officially fall and the first day of October, it seemed appropriate to do a little tour of the cozy fall touches I’ve been slowly adding to our home over the past couple of weeks.
 Fall decorating kind of snuck up on me this year with all of the house projects we’ve been trying to get done before the cold weather and snow sets in.
+The picture above is from last year’s fall kitchen tour.

 Cozy Fall Touches For Your Home